KarunaKH/Laser-Checkmate/README.md

 You get 1 point for each laser's beam.
 2 points for the laser itself.

 # Valid Move:
-A player places the laser in the block that contains no laser emitter, wall or tower and that is not covered by any laser(from either player).
+A player places the laser in the block that contains no other laser emitter, wall or tower and that is not in any other laser's range(from either player).

 # Input:
 1. Line 1: Size of the square grid(N).
 2. Line 2 to end: an N* N grid with -1s to 3s.
+- -1 = To represent the range of the laser emitters.
 - 0 = Empty Block.
 - 1 = Player 1's laser emitter.
 - 2 = Player 2's laser emitter.
 - 3 = Towers.
-- -1 = To represent the range of the laser emitters.

 # Output:
 A single move, the position where you will place your laser, in (x,y) co-ordinates format.